schams-net/amazon-ses-logging/README.md

 ## Concept

-When an email is sent through Amazon SES (or bounces or is a complaint), the SNS topic is triggered and some meta data passed to it.
+When an email is sent through Amazon SES (or bounces or is a complaint), a SNS topic is triggered, and some meta data passed to it.
 The SNS subscription takes the data and executes the Lambda function, passing the data to it.
 The Lambda function parses the data, checks the notification type ("Bounce", "Delivery", or "Complaint") and extracts some details from the meta data (note: it makes sense to include all header data when you configure the SES notifications).
 These details are written to a S3 bucket.

 The code as it stands at the moment uses a key that represents the date/time and message ID, for example "`ses/<DOMAIN>/YYYY/MM/DD/<TIMESTAMP>.<MESSAGE-ID>`".

 ## Setup

+(No necessarily in this order)

 1. Create a new S3 bucket in the same region as your Amazon SES setup.
 2. Create a new Lambda function in the same region as your Amazon SES setup.